 Elimination of Double Taxation

-- (a) Where a resident of a Contracting Stale derives income or owns capital which, in accordance with the provisions of this Agreement, may be taxed in the other Contracting State, the first-mentioned State shall allow:
+(2) Where a resident of India derives income or owns capital which, in accordance with the provisions of this convention, may be taxed in Israel, India shall allow:

-- (i) as a deduction from the tax on the income of that resident, an amount equal to the income tax paid in that other State;
+- (a) as a deduction from the tax on the income of that resident, an amount equal to the income-tax paid in Israel, whether directly or by deduction;

-- (ii) as a deduction from the tax on the capital of that resident, an amount equal to the capital tax paid in that other State.
+- (b) as a deduction from the tax on the capital of that resident, an amount equal to the capital tax paid in Israel.

-(2) Such deduction in either case under this article in 1 (a) (i) or (ii) shall not, however, exceed that part of the income tax or capital tax, as computed before the deduction is given, which is attributable, as the case may be, to the income or the capital, which may be, taxed in that other State.
+Such deduction in either case shall not, however, exceed that part of the income-tax or capital tax, as computed before the deduction is given, which is attributable, as the case may be, to the income or the capital which may be taxed in Israel.

-(3) Where in accordance with any provision of the Convention income derived or capital owned by a resident of a Contracting State is exempt from tax in that State, such State may nevertheless, in calculating the amount of tax on the remaining income or capital of that resident, take into account the exempted income or capital.
+(5) Where in accordance with any provision of the Convention income derived or capital owned by a resident of a Contracting State is exempt from tax in that State, such state may nevertheless, in calculating the amount of tax on the remaining income or capital of such resident, take into account the exempted income or capital.